Return to courses

 Assessments: Assessment tasks include 3 assignments.
 All assessment items must be completed for a student to pass this micro-credential course.

-Other requirements: Attendance at all webinars and the face-to-face workshop are also required to receive the micro-credential.
+Other requirements: Attendance at all webinars are required to receive the micro-credential.

 If you would like more information about this micro-credential, please email: